Dick Bertel: WGCH (FM) in Greenwich

 In the Fall of 1948, testing began on a new New York television station, WOR-TV (today WWOR).
 While attempting to tune in a test pattern, Bertelmann instead found an unrelated audio broadcast.
-It was a test of an experimental FM station in Greenwich, WGCH (today WFOX), which due to a harmonic could be heard on the audio carrier of channel 9.
+It was a test of an experimental FM station in Greenwich, WGCH, which due to a harmonic could be heard on the audio carrier of channel 9.
 Bertelmann responded to an announcer's invitation to listeners to call the station to report reception.
 Within a couple of weeks he decided to use that telephone conversation as a reason to visit the station and introduce himself.
 During that visit, he offered to volunteer as an announcer.

 By January 1949, he was hosting The Teen Turntable on WGCH on Saturday afternoons, working for free to gain experience just as he was presently doing at WNLK.
 After hosting The Hi Teen Show on WNLK in the morning, he would take a bus to Greenwich carrying a case of his personal collection of 78 RPM records for use on his WGCH show.
 Within weeks, WGCH offered him an announcing shift on Thursday and Friday afternoons and all day Saturday as well as $18 per week, making this his first paid position.
 On Saturday nights he hosted a listener call-in show called Request Party and co-hosted Jazz Cavalcade with a local record collector, Bill Gray.
 On Sundays he hosted a music show called Rhythm and Song.

 In the Summer of 1949, Bertelmann was made the acting program director at WGCH, covering for program director Jack Hines during his hospitalization for pneumonia and the recovery that followed.

 In 1950, Bertelmann hosted a Christmas broadcast featuring music conducted by Erich Kunzel, then a student at Greenwich High School, who would become known as the "Prince of Pops" during an illustrious career leading the Cincinnati Pops Orchestra.

 Bertelmann continued to work at WGCH until he graduated from NYU in 1952.
 By that time, however, struggling to find an audience and advertisers on the FM band, WGCH was only broadcasting for 3 1/2 hours per day.
 At the end of that year, it ceased operations altogether.

 That station has no relations to the current WGCH which commenced in 1964.